NevilArt/BsMax/README.md

 * BsMax do not makes dependency in you project. you can continue your project without BsMax any time.
 * Note: the only future the will not works without BsMax is "Animated Primitives" (Not the static ones).

-The goal of UI simulator is make people come form other software (like me) feel comfortable or who has to switch frequently between Blender or other software do not be confused.
+The goal of UI simulator is people that came from other software (like me) feel comfortable or who has to switch frequently between Blender or other software do not be confused.

 Your Reports and Ideas will help me alot and don't forget the sharing. let more people who needs this stuff know this is exist.